 Lexmark is focused on efficiently managing water usage at our facilities.
-Water withdrawal continued to decrease in 2020, nearly meeting the target reduction of 35 percent by 2025 from the 2015 baseline.
-Lexmark will strive to maintain this reduction and meet this target as Lexmark operations return to a normal state.
+Water withdrawal continued to decrease in 2021, exceeding the target of 35% by 2025 from the 2015 baseline by achieving a 36% reduction.
+Lexmark will strive to maintain efficient water usage practices as Lexmark operations return to a normal state.

-Water is used as part of Lexmark operations for three primary purposes: manufacturing and development; heating, ventilating, and air-conditioning (HVAC) systems; and sanitation.
+Water is used as part of Lexmark operations for three primary purposes: manufacturing and development; heating, ventilation, and air-conditioning (HVAC) systems; and sanitation.
 Our water usage can vary due to the need to control temperature.
 As external temperatures rise, more water is needed to cool our facilities.
 While we cannot control the water usage related to external temperature, we can aggressively monitor, control and reduce water withdrawal where opportunities exist.

-Lexmark has identified four of our reporting facilities to be overall high risk or medium to high risk water locations per the Aqueduct Water Risk Atlas.
+Water stress in areas of Lexmark facilities was assessed using the World Resources Institute Aqueduct Water Risk Atlas.
+Based on this tool, Lexmark has identified two of our reporting facilities to be high or extremely high risk for overall water risk.
 This information encourages us to focus on the regions highlighted as having the highest risk and work to reduce or maintain low consumption.

-Click here for detailed Water management data
+Click here for detailed water management data.